 Budget-minded travelers can find reasonably priced accommodation around the edge of the city center or in the suburbs just outside of Toronto proper.

 One of the best situated budget hotels in Toronto is the Super 8 Downtown Toronto.
 In Toronto's popular Chinatown, along Spadina Avenue, the Super 8 is within easy walking distance to good restaurants, and a long walk or a quick taxi or streetcar ride from the major attractions and the Entertainment District.
 Rooms are clean and comfortable and come with free breakfast.

-With a good location on the northeast edge of the city center, near Ryerson University, the Comfort Inn City Centre offers basic rooms at a reasonable price.
+With a good location on the northeast edge of the city center, near Ryerson University, the City Centre Hotel offers basic rooms at a reasonable price.
 If you have a vehicle, you might want to consider the Stay Inn, about 15 minutes from downtown.
 The hotel is close to the Queen Elizabeth Way (QEW), the main highway into Toronto's city center.